linz/building-detection/README.md

 geo-spatial features from imagery in general.

 ## Running the Pipeline
-The Pipeline can be run either locally or on AWS Batch, but to train a deep learning model you will need access to GPUs.
+The Pipeline can be run either locally or on AWS Batch.
+But to train a deep learning model, you will need access to a decent GPU(s).

 ### Locally
-To train a model, GPUs are required.
+To train a model, a GPU(s) is required.
 However during development, local execution for testing and debugging is useful.
-Least using GPUs for local training it is recommended the `test True` argument is provided.

 #### Setup